-Brazilian Twins Bia & Branca Feres Are Twice As Nice In Matching Sequined Bikinis
+Brazilian Twins Bia & Branca Feres Are Twice As Nice In Sequined Bikinis

 Hoje é sexta e o melhor neste momento é curtir em casa ???? ❤️ Por aqui, nós vamos ficar quietinhas e aliás, queremos indicações de filmes!!! ????♀️ Então conta pra gente: Qual foi o melhor filme que você já assistiu? ???? ????
 Vamos compartilhar os melhores!
 3,2,1: VALENDO! ????: @marciolouback

-The two originally found fame as professional swimmers, even joining the national team for synchronized swimming.
+The two originally found fame as professional swimmers, even joining their national team for synchronized swimming.
 The duo were part of the Brazilian team that won third place at the 2007 Pan American Games.

-Their love of swimming has led to a large number of bikini pictures, like when the pair stunned fans in matching leopard-print sets late week.
+Their love of swimming has led to a large number of bikini pictures, including one in which the pair stunned fans in matching leopard-print sets last week.